devops-works/binenv/README.md

 When you execute a distribution (e.g. you run `kubectl`), `binenv` runs it under the hood.
 Before running it, it will check which version it should use.
-For this, it will check for a `.binenv.lock` file in the curernt directory.
+For this, it will check for a `.binenv.lock` file in the current directory.

 If none is found, it will check in the parent folder.
 No lock file ?
 Check in parent folder again. this process continues until `binenv` reaches your home directory.

-If no version requirements are found at this point, binenv will use the last non-prerelease version available installed.
+If no version requirements are found at this point, `binenv` will use the last non-prerelease version installed.

 ## Removing binenv stuff

-`binenv` stores downloadede binaries in `~/.binenv/binaries`, and cache in `~/.config/binenv/` (or whatever your `XDG_CONFIG` variables points to).
+`binenv` stores downloaded binaries in `~/.binenv/binaries`, and a cache in `~/.config/binenv/` (or whatever your `XDG_CONFIG` variables points to).

-To clean everything up:
+To wipe everything clean:

 ```bash
 rm -rf ~/.binenv ~/.config/binenv/
 ```

+Don't forget to remove the `PATH` and the completion you might have changed in your shell rc file.

 ## Status

-This is really _super alpha_ and has only be tested on Linux.
+This is really _super alpha_ and has only be tested on Linux & MacOS.
 YMMV on other platforms.

 There are **no tests**.
 I will probably go to hell for this.